Kiwari-Labs/besu-blueprint/README.md

 | Google Cloud       | `n2-highmem-16`     | `n2-highmem-8`   | `n2-standard-2` | `n2-standard-2`     | `n2-standard-1` | `e2-micro`           |
 | IBM Cloud          | `bx2-16x64`         | `bx2-8x32`       | `bx2-2x8`       | `bx2-2x8`           | `bx2-2x4`       | `bx2-1x2`            |

+> [!NOTE] Hardware specification different from suggest
-**Note:** Some instance models may not exactly meet the hardware requirements mentioned above but have been chosen for cost-effectiveness and resource optimization in relation to the tasks of each node.
+> Some instance models may not exactly meet the hardware requirements  mentioned above but have been chosen for cost-effectiveness and resource optimization in relation to the tasks of each node.

 | Node Type  | Recommended | Minimum |
 | ---------- | ----------- | ------- |